Keeping older horses healthy over Winter

 Do remember that wear and tear can occur in the joints of the head and neck as well as the limbs and back, which can make eating from the ground or even pulling from a hay net painful.
 If this is the case, try raising the feed bucket slightly or using a manger, and try to find ways to feed forage at a comfortable height – perhaps using safely secured larger buckets.

 Compromised Immune System

 Older horses and ponies may not be able to fight infections or heal as efficiently as they did in their youth and may benefit from supplemental levels of key antioxidants vitamin C and vitamin E to support the immune system.
 Vitamin C 2000 and Vitamin E and Selenium are both designed to be safely fed with most typical fortified feed regimes, to provide extra support for the immune system.

-In addition, a course of natural, plant-based support from Emune Liquid with Echinacea will help older horses and ponies to fight off infections, such as mud fever, and as well as a course of Emune Liquid, topical applications of Magic Mud Formula Cream can help soothe damaged skin.
+In addition, a course of natural, plant-based support from Emune Liquid with Echinacea will help older horses and ponies to maintain a healthy immune system.

 Increased time in the stable over the Winter months can also present respiratory challenges to the older horse or pony, as they are subjected to higher levels of dust and spores from bedding and hay.
 Coff-Less Powder and Airways Powder or Liquid will provide natural support from Eucalyptus, Menthol, and other plant extracts, to help keep lungs and airways clear.

 Not all older horses and ponies will require management or feeding changes, but careful assessment of each individual older horse or pony is important, to decide where additional nutritional support may be beneficial, to enable them to continue to enjoy a long, happy, comfortable and active life.